SweepsKings Logo

 WashingtonNoN/A

-You can still find legit sweepstakes casinos in every state except Washington and Michigan, but many sweepstakes casinos have pulled out of states that have regulated online casinos like Pennsylvania and Delaware and also avoided states with a strong anti-gambling stance like Alabama and Georgia.
+You can still find legit sweepstakes casinos in every state except Washington and Michigan, and it’s expected that Montana will ban sweepstakes casinos in October 2025 due to a new law passed there.
+Also, many sweepstakes casinos have pulled out of states that have regulated online casinos or a strong anti-gambling stance, like Connecticut, Delaware, and Kentucky.

-Except for Quebec, Canadians can also join selected sweepstakes casinos and play their favorite games for free.
+Except for Quebec, Canadians can also join select sweepstakes casinos and play their favorite games for free.

 What States Have Banned Sweepstakes Casinos?

-Sweepstakes casinos are illegal in Washington and Michigan.
-The Washington Gambling Commission states, “No Washington law or rule uses “sweepstakes” to reference a raffle or promotional contest of chance, as this type of activity is not authorized.”
+Sweepstakes casinos are illegal in Washington.
+The Washington Gambling Commission states, “No Washington law or rule uses ‘sweepstakes’ to reference a raffle or promotional contest of chance, as this type of activity is not authorized.”

 Washington State Gambling

-Michigan is the latest state to come after sweepstakes casinos.
-In October 2023, following a two-year investigation, Michigan Attorney General Dana Nessel ordered Golden Hearts Games to shut down its operations in the state.
-Michigan’s authorities are going after all unregulated gaming.
+Michigan was also one of the first states to come after sweepstakes casinos.
+In October 2023, following a two-year investigation, Michigan Attorney General Dana Nessel ordered Golden Hearts Games to shut down its operations in the state, and then the authorities made it a priority to pursue unregulated gaming in general.
 After the crackdown, most legit sweepstakes casinos exited the Wolverine State, fearing similar legal action.

-While sweepstakes casinos are not illegal, Idaho players are prohibited from receiving cash prizes.
-Players from the Gem State can only play using Gold Coins, which kind of defeats the purpose of sweepstakes casinos, whose major selling point is real money prizes.
+While sweepstakes casinos are not illegal in Idaho, players there are prohibited from receiving cash prizes.
+Residents in the Gem State can only play using Gold Coins, which defeats the purpose of sweepstakes casinos for many players.

 States Where Certain Sweepstakes Casinos Are Restricted

-Senators in certain states are coming up with legislation that would outlaw sweepstakes casinos, while Attorney Generals are looking for something to do and are conducting investigations.
+As detailed above, lawmakers in certain states are coming up with legislation that would outlaw sweepstakes casinos, while Attorney Generals and gaming regulators often get involved with cease and desist letters sent to specific operators.

-Before you sign up at a sweepstakes casino, check the terms and conditions or our reviews to see exactly which states they operate in because it varies significantly from site to site.
-For example, FunzCity Casino is available in 45+ states, while PlayFame operates in just over 30.
+Before you sign up at a sweepstakes casino, check the terms and conditions or our reviews to see exactly which states residents can play from – it really does vary significantly from site to site.

 How Are Sweepstakes Casinos Legal?